eddie-energy/eddie/docs/3-extending/add-outbound-connector.md

 #### The `format` property

-The format property is a convention that allows users of the outbound-connector to specify in which format the outbound-connector should send its data.
+The format property is a convention that allows users of the outbound connector to specify in which format the outbound connector should send its data.
-While some outbound-connectors, like the [admin console](../1-running/admin-console.md) do not use that property, because they are showing the data in a human-readable format, others might support different formats in which data is produced and consumed.
+While some outbound connectors, like the [admin console](../1-running/admin-console.md) do not use that property, because they are showing the data in a human-readable format, others might support different formats in which data is produced and consumed.
-The [kafka outbound-connector](../1-running/outbound-connectors/outbound-connector-kafka.md) supports `json` and `xml`.
+The [Kafka outbound connector](../1-running/outbound-connectors/outbound-connector-kafka.md) supports `json` and `xml`.

-Outbound-connectors that send data in a machine-readable format can benefit from defining and using this property, but the core module does not enforce the usage of the format property.
+Outbound connectors that send data in a machine-readable format can benefit from defining and using this property, but the core module does not enforce the usage of the format property.
 There is no rule on which formats need to be supported, but most [interfaces and their payload](#interfaces) are intended to be serialized to JSON or XML.

 ```properties